sivahuang77/citrux-cli/docs/cli/model-routing.md

 ### Model selection precedence

-The model used by Gemini CLI is determined by the following order of precedence:
+The model used by Citrux CLI is determined by the following order of precedence:

 1.  **`--model` command-line flag:** A model specified with the `--model` flag when launching the CLI will always be used.